Yes, student debt is delaying homeownership

 While the poor labor market and memories of the housing bubble certainly played a role, student debt can explain up to 35% of the decline, according to a report from the Federal Reserve Bank of New York released Thursday.

-If it sounds small, think of it this way: more than half of Americans don't go to college and aren't dragged down by student debt.
+If it sounds small, think of it this way: about half of Americans don't go to college and some of those who do aren't dragged down by student debt.

 The results suggest that the rise in college costs will result in "weaker spending and wealth accumulation among young consumers in the years to come."